Reminders about your oral presentation:

 * If you use a quote, immediately follow it with putting it in your own words.

-* Don’t only expand on TOK textbook ideas and concepts — also provide explicit connections to what you have learned from textbook and class.
+* Don’t only expand on TOK textbook ideas and concepts (and concepts we’ve explored through classroom materials and discussions) — also provide explicit connections to what you have learned from textbook and class.
+However, come up with your own examples to illustrate these concepts – don’t just repeat what’s in the textbook.
+Show original thought!

 * Minimize sharing your opinion until the conclusion.